danielsantander/cyberdev/kali-linux/EYNTKAM.md

 Advanced Packaging Tool (apt) is the default software manager for debian-based Linux distributions.
 Usage: `apt-get`

 ### Search for Packages
+Before downloading a software package, check whether the package is available from the repository.
 ```shell
 # search for software packages before downloading
 apt-cache search {keyword}